xpqz/dyalog-docs/language-reference-guide/docs/system-functions/talloc.md

 If `Y` is `¯1`, `⎕TALLOC` releases a previously allocated range of tokens identified by the left-argument `X`.
 The result `R` is a shy `⍬`.

-To succeed, this range must have previously been allocated, not freed by de-allocation, and must be inactive, i.e. its tokens must not currently be  in the token pool or in use by a `⎕TGET`.
+To succeed, this range must have previously been allocated, not freed by de-allocation, and must be inactive, that is, its tokens must not currently be  in the token pool or in use by a `⎕TGET`.
 If not, `⎕TALLOC` will signal a `DOMAIN ERROR`.

 A de-allocated range becomes free for subsequent re-allocation by `⎕TALLOC`.